g1eny0ung/g1eny0ung/README.md

   > Why?
 Because I want to delve deeply into the type system.

-### 🌝 Favorite motto
+### ⛰️ Favorite mottos

+- 与其感慨路难行，不如马上出发。
-- “Elegance and familiarity are orthogonal.” ---  Rich Hickey
+- "Elegance and familiarity are orthogonal." ---  Rich Hickey

-### 🤔 Inspired me (share with u)
+### 🤔 Inspired me

 - [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9)
 - [Creative Output](https://paco.me/writing/creative-output)

 ### 📫 How to reach me

-- My email, can be seen on the left.
+My email, can be seen on the left.

 <!--
 **g1eny0ung/g1eny0ung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.